neams-th-coe/cardinal/doc/content/source/auxkernels/CellIDAux.md

 ## Description

-Displays the OpenMC cell ID mapped to the MOOSE elements which provide multiphysics feedback *into* OpenMC.
+Displays the OpenMC cell ID mapped to the MOOSE elements, showing all cells which either (i) receive multiphysics feedback or (ii) send a cell tally to MOOSE.
-In other words, this auxiliary kernel can be used to visualize the cell that maps to each MOOSE element for receiving temperature and/or density feedback.

 If a MOOSE element did not map at all to an OpenMC cell, then this auxiliary kernel returns $-1$.